mohitmamoria/quizwiz/notes.md

 [x] automatically redirect to play screen after successful auth [ ] clear the state after the form refreshes with new question [ ] testing scoring thoroughly
+[ ] cannot participate if health reaches 0